mjon/WildCounts/_count/methods/concepts--your-friend-the-question-mark.md

 Guess what? **No, don't!** When you’re counting the wild, you should never, ever, **EVER** guess.
 Guesses + data = data you can’t trust.
 Data you can't trust are pretty much worthless.

-It's very important when counting the wild to keep your observations separate from your interpretation.
+It's very important, when counting the wild, to keep your observations separate from your interpretation.
 Honestly recorded pure observations are data that can be accurately compared across observers.
 They can also be compared within one observer’s observations across many years.
 Recording your interpretations as your counts pollutes your data and riddles these comparisons with doubt.

 I don't trust wild counts that don’t contain uncertainty.
 It means that uncertainty in what was seen or heard has been replaced with the observer’s interpretations of what they thought they likely saw or heard.
 That applies just as much to counts you made ten years ago as counts made by other people.
 There’s no easy way to later untangle reality from mistakes made in interpretations.
 They need to be kept separate right from the start.